 Among these, the National Museum of Visual Arts stands out, with the largest public collection of painting and sculpture in Uruguay.
 Other places of interest are the Summer Theater, considered one of the main entertainment centers of the city and a small Amusement Park, where you can also enjoy some gastronomic venues.
 On Sundays, the park also hosts neighborhood fairs.

-Beaches: accompanying the more than 30 km of meandering the Rambla, you will find the beaches of Montevideo, in general, all beaches the easily enchant by its fine white sands and calm waters, where it is common to see people of all ages practice various types of sport.
+accompanying the more than 30 km of meandering the Rambla, you will find the beaches of Montevideo.
+In general, all beaches the easily enchant by its fine white sands and calm waters, where it is common to see people of all ages practice various types of sport.